Hridesh-Srivastava/clipboard-text-transform/readme.md

 ## Description
 The `clipboard-transform` package allows you to easily transform text to different formats such as uppercase, lowercase, and camel case.
 It also provides functionality to copy transformed text directly to the clipboard.
+The modes you can use for conversions are : <pre> 'upper' , 'lower' , 'camel' </pre>

 ## Installation
 To install the package, run the following command in your terminal: